 Review our semester schedules to see current offerings, including online and on-campus classes.

 SBNM 5350 – Nonprofit Financial Management

-SBNM 5710 – Principles of Nonprofit Management
+SBNM 5710 – Nonprofit Management: Theory and Application

 This course provides both basic and advanced financial planning and management skills necessary in today's nonprofit organization.
 Successful financial planning and business development strategies will be combined to create a financial plan which achieves the goals of the organization.
 Included are basic principles of managerial accounting.
 Fund accounting, budgeting, cash flow analysis, expenditure control, long-range financial planning, audits, and grants and contracts are studied, as applied to nonprofit organizations.